jolexa/blog.jolexa.net/content/post/new-project-httpplanetskydivenet.md

     - /2009/02/new-project-httpplanetskydivenet/
 ---

-I&#8217;ve completed my new project, finally.
+I've completed my new project, finally.
 I am proudly releasing <http://planetskydive.net> to the world.
 Planet Skydive is simply a one stop for people to read skydiving blog posts.

 Have you ever wanted to blog about skydiving but thought it was pointless because no one would read it?
 Well, now you have an audience.